-- (a) the power to make a rate; or - (b) the power to make a bylaw; or - (c) the power to borrow money, or purchase or dispose of assets, other than in accordance with the long-term plan; or - (d) the power to adopt a long-term plan, annual plan, or annual report; or - (e) the power to appoint a chief executive; or

-(f) the power to adopt policies required to be adopted and consulted on under this Act in association with the long-term plan or developed for the purpose of the local governance statement; or

-(h) the power to adopt a remuneration and employment policy.
+- (a) the power to make a rate: or - (b) the power to make a bylaw; or - (c) the power to borrow money, or purchase or dispose of assets, other than in accordance with the long-term plan; or - (d) the power to adopt a long-term plan, annual plan, or annual report; or - (e) the power to appoint a chief executive; or - (f) the power to adopt policies required to be adopted and consulted on under this Act in association with the long-term plan or developed for the purpose of the local governance statement; or - (h) the power to adopt a remuneration and employment policy.

 The Council's full set of delegations is presented in the Delegations Register.
-Terms of Reference for the newly established standing committees were adopted by the Council on 12 December 2019 and have been added to the Delegations Register.

-9. Meeting Processes
+8. Meeting Processes